great-expectations/great_expectations/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 ### 1. Prepare your Batch Request

-Data Assistants excel at automating the Profiling process across multiple batches.
+Data Assistants excel at automating the Profiling process across multiple Batches.
 Therefore, for this guide you will be using a Batch Request that covers multiple Batches.
 For the purposes of this demo, the Datasource that our Batch Request queries will consist of a sample of the New York taxi trip data.